 MSc Education, ALSLA and TELUS students are asked to submit a hard copy of their dissertation.
 This is donated to the library and catalogued on SOLO.

-On the open shelves in the Education Library you will find all MSc Education and ALSLA dissertations submitted in the last 3 years.
+On the open shelves in the Education Library you will find all MSc Education, ALSLA and TELUS dissertations submitted in the last 3 years.
 Also on the open shelves are many older dissertations which received distinctions.
+Dissertations since 2008 that received a distinction are marked with a red dot on the spine.

 MSc dissertations are shelved on the far wall of the Reference Reading Room.
 These are for consultation in the library only and cannot be borrowed.